TurcoRiccardo/ARC_AGI/README.md

 - based on the order of the color that represents the layer
 - we can select all the layer

+We can select or group the components of the layer in various ways:
+- based on the order of the pixel in the layer
+- based on the reverse order of the pixel in the layer
+- based on the central pixel in the layer
+- we can select all the pixels in the layer

 ### Rectangle Representation
 We can represent the grid as a group of rectangles having the same color, rectangles can be overlapped.